UnlyEd/next-right-now/README.md

 ### Advanced - When using multiple customers (B2B multi-tenants)

 If you want to deploy multiple customers, then it won't help you at all.
-In that case you should unlink the Zeit project from your Github repository and let Github Action handle that.
+In that case you should unlink the Zeit project from your Github repository and then delete the project (i.e: next-right-now) and leave Github Action handle that (it will create a "nrn-customer1").

+Once unlinked and deleted, Zeit will not automatically re-create the project later on ("next-right-now"), and each customer will live on its own project ("nrn-customer1", etc.).

 You can now commit/push any change, which will trigger a new build, through **Github Actions.**